SevWren/Win10-Stop-Services-Processes/README.md

 This AutoIt script is designed to manage and control specific processes and services on a Windows 10 system.
 It handles the unattended closing of processes and stopping of services related to Windows Update & background software installs, logs events to file, and handles specific window events automatically.

-This script is written in [AutoIt](https://github.com/autoit), a scripting language designed for automating the Windows GUI and general scripting.

 ## Features

 - **Hotkey Control**: Use hotkeys to start, pause, and stop the script.